Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 # CS504 Data-Mechanics Project 2
 ## Narrative
 The idea of this project was to find the best way to categorize the airbnb houses based on reviews and prices.
 Figure 1 and Figure 2 show the basic housing distribution on Google map and the corresponding heatmap to show the housing density in areas.
-In the project, we first calculated the correlation coefficient of price and review scores to find if they two are independent enough to do k-means.
-Then by analysing the Within-Cluster-Sum-of-Squares(WCSS) graph we found out the best k value for clustering.
-Finally, we plotted each cluster on googlemap using different colors to discover the relation between the prices and geolocation.
+In the project, we first calculated the correlation coefficient between price and review scores to find if they two are independent enough to do k-means.
+Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K value to choose best K for clustering.
+Finally, we plotted each cluster according to latitude and longtitude on googlemap using different colors.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Scatter_Map.png" />

-<p align="center">HelloWorld</p>
+<p align="center">Figure 1</p>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Heap_Map.png" />
+<p align="center">Figure 2</p>

 ## Data Transformation
 Generated from Boston Airbnb Listings and Boston Airbnb Calendar
 <br />Boston Airbnb Calendar: Select, Project and Aggregate to get (id, mean price of all dates of the year)